DimitriPalmer22/Relapse-Code-Documentation/_temp/02-22 Relapse Power Videos.md

 **Overview**:

 Behaves almost exactly like the explosive mine.
-Howe
+However, instead of releasing an explosion that damages enemies, the mine releases a shockwave that stuns enemies.

 **Video Link**:

 #### Time Slow

 **Overview**:

+For a brief period, time slows down for EVERYTHING in the game.

 **Video Link**: